kapish-singla/Induction-Programme/README.md

 # Induction-Programme

 # Day 1(30-07-2025)
-My first day at ***GURU NANAK DEV ENGINEERING COLLEGE*** with other Btech. students , first we got to the <ins>Gurudwara</ins> at 8:30am.
+My first day at **GURU NANAK DEV ENGINEERING COLLEGE** with other Btech. students , first we got to the <ins>Gurudwara</ins> at 8:30am.
 There we attended the **Shabad Kirtan** , we got to noticed how to Gurudwara resembled the shape of a ship showing the great path ahead along with the other students.
-After gurudwara
+After gurudwara we got some great tea.

+After gurudwara we got to the auditorium there we got knowledge about the college , infrastructure and achivements.There we celebrated the 70th year of excellence of the college.
+We also met some great teachers , vip who shared the insight about the college.